 In this process of division, students divide using whole number place value instead of just using the digits.
-We began working on this yesterday, and many students find that it is much easier than the traditional steps of long division.
+We began working on this today, and many students find that it is much easier than the traditional steps of long division.

 We are working hard to learn the process of long division.
 Here are a couple of videos that we’ve watched in class: